LI0131/ai-project4/README.md

 We chose to use 250 filters.
 We chose this high number of filters because it will allow us to detect more features within the data.
 This will be important in understanding the context of the input amongst the values to which it is adjacent, but also to the values that are influential to the current token on broader scale.
 Ultimately, this should be the advantage of using a 1D-CNN architecture over something like an RNN.
 We can look at more of the search space when trying to understand the relationship amongst input tokens.

 #### Kernel Size
 We chose to use a kernel size of 3.
 This will allow for the extraction of finer features necessary in sentiment analysis.
-Essentially, the model will consider words in groups of three when extracting features. *** Maybe add some more to this
+Essentially, the model will consider words in groups of three when extracting features.

 #### Batch Size
 We chose a batch size of 64 due to still fast computation speeds, but accurate results.
 A larger batch size would train faster, but sacrifice accuracy.
 A smaller batch size will converge more accurately to the local minima, however at higher computational costs.
 Thus, we chose a batch size that will allow training in a reasonable time, while not sacrificing too much accuracy.